-North Dakota: North Dakota's food freedom law, passed in January 2017, was not yet reflected on Forrager.com as this report went to print.
+North Dakota: North Dakota's food freedom law, passed in January 2017, was not yet reflected on Forrager.com as this report went to print in December 2017.
 For this reason, the analysis relies on the text of the new law78 rather than on Forrager.